hipsteranimals/hipsteranimals.com/our-story.md

 while you are reading.
 And if you really wonder, have a look at the "[HA's Shitboard Logs][] ".

-## Why should you buy an Hipster Animal?
+## Why should you buy a Hipster Animal?

 So, if you are still looking for an answer why you should buy an item from Hipster Animals gang shop, I suggest you to go and ask the guys "[Sofia][]"